shyndman/lmnop-transcribe/memory-bank/progress.md

 ## Current Status

-All core features of the LMNOP Transcribe project have been implemented.
+Core features are implemented, deployment files for a user systemd service have been created, and D-Bus signaling has been implemented.

 ## Known Issues